forever-august/september/docs/architecture.md

    - NntpFederatedService caches successful results
    - Handler renders the Tera template with the data

-9. **HTTP Response**: Axum sends the response with appropriate Cache-Control headers set per route group (`src/routes/mod.rs:17-55`)
+9. **HTTP Response**: Axum sends the response with appropriate Cache-Control headers set per route group

 ## Key Design Decisions

 **Federated Model**: Multiple NNTP servers are treated as a federated pool sharing the same Usenet backbone.
 Requests try servers in priority order with automatic failover.
-Group lists are merged from all servers (`src/nntp/federated.rs:606-673`).
+Group lists are merged from all servers (`NntpFederatedService::get_groups`).

-**Request Coalescing**: Duplicate requests for the same resource are coalesced at both the service level (`src/nntp/service.rs:114-131`) and federated level (`src/nntp/federated.rs:686-720`), preventing thundering herd problems.
+**Request Coalescing**: Duplicate requests for the same resource are coalesced at both the service level (`NntpService::get_article`, etc.) and federated level (`NntpFederatedService::get_group_stats`), preventing thundering herd problems.

 **Priority Scheduling**: Requests are assigned priorities (High/Normal/Low) based on latency sensitivity.
 User-facing operations like article fetches are High priority, while background tasks like group stats are Low priority.
-Workers process higher-priority requests first, with aging to prevent starvation (`src/nntp/worker.rs:178-236`).
+Workers process higher-priority requests first, with aging to prevent starvation (`NntpWorker::recv_prioritized`).

 **Worker Pool**: Each server has its own pool of workers with persistent connections.
-Workers check three priority queues in order, providing both load balancing and responsive scheduling (`src/nntp/worker.rs:155-170`).
+Workers check three priority queues in order, providing both load balancing and responsive scheduling.

 **Incremental Updates**: Thread caches store a high water mark (last article number).
-Cache hits trigger incremental fetches for new articles only (`src/nntp/federated.rs:262-314`).
+Cache hits trigger incremental fetches for new articles only (`get_new_articles_coalesced`).
 See [Background Refresh](background-refresh.md) for the activity-proportional refresh system.

-**Negative Caching**: Not-found articles are cached with a short TTL to avoid repeated lookups for missing content (`src/nntp/federated.rs:121-124`, `src/nntp/federated.rs:194-197`).
+**Negative Caching**: Not-found articles are cached with a short TTL to avoid repeated lookups for missing content (`article_not_found_cache`).